 Find the Career That’s Best for You

-Undergraduates: Explore how choosing your major can affect your career path.
+Explore how choosing your undergraduate major can affect your career path.

 - Your major doesn’t have to determine your career path, but it’s still helpful to learn about some common pathways for people in your area of study.
-See our resources for choosing your major, and for more information check out the “Majors” tab of the MyPlan resource.
+Dive into our resources for choosing your major.

 Get to know yourself better: Conduct a self-assessment